 - The DVA mental health and wellbeing after military service booklet (PDF) contains useful information about experiences and issues that may arise during transition from military to civilian life, for ex-serving members and their families.

-- The Defence community organisation deployment support booklet from the Australian defence community organisation provides information to support families during and after a family member goes on deployment.
-More resources are available from the Defence Community Organisation.
+- The Deployment Support Booklet from Defence Member and Family Support, or DMFS (formerly known as the Defence Community Organisation (DCO)) provides information to support families during and after a family member goes on deployment.
+More resources are available from DMFS.